-HE great tea industry of Ceylon, although an enterprise of recent growth, has already become an important item in the world's commerce.
-The extraordinary rapidity with which this latest product of the resplendent Lanka has won universal favour is due to its superiority over the pekoes and souchongs of other countries.
-General interest in the island has been quickened to a remarkable degree by its phenomenal success, and those who drink the "cup that cheers" now wish to learn more of the country that produces a beverage so excellent and so dainty.
-It is the desire of the author to supply the wished-for information, and happily for his purpose this branch of agriculture lends itself admirably to pictorial and literary treatment.
+HE great tea industry of Ceylon, although an enterprise of recent growth, has become an important item of the world's commerce.
+The extraordinary rapidity with which this latest product of the resplendent Lanka has gained universal favour is, of course, due to its superiority over the pekoes and souchongs of other countries.
+General interest in the island has been quickened to a remarkable extent by its phenomenal success and those who drink the "cup that cheers" now wish to learn more of the country that produces such an excellent and dainty beverage.
+It is the desire of the author to supply the wishedfor information, and fortunately for his purpose this branch of agriculture lends itself admirably to pictorial and literary treatment.
+It would be difficult to produce an attractive book upon wheat-growing in the plains of Dakota, or any other extensive agricultural industry depending upon the labour of the white man.
+Such subjects INTRODUCTORY.